pairshaped/curlingio-docs/docs/getting-started/premium.md

 If your club loses premium access, we won't delete your existing alerts, however they won't be displayed and you won't be able to modify or create new alerts until regaining premium access.

 [See our Alerts documentation to learn more.](/docs/club-management/alerts)

+### MailChimp Integration

+Premium tier clubs are able to automatically synchronize their curlers with a Mailchimp email marketing account if they choose to.
+This includes tagging curlers with the events they are registered for.
+This integration allows clubs to send out targetted email campaigns, like announcing upcoming events.

+If your club loses premium access, synchronization will be paused until you regain premium access.

+Even without premium tier access, clubs are able to download curler profiles to manually import into email marketing tools like Mailchimp.

 ### Purchase Notifications